MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|`true` (default) <p> `false`|Not configured<br>Disabled<br>Enabled (Default)|

 > [!NOTE]
-> Available in Defender for Endpoint version 101.45.00 or higher.
+> Available in Defender for Endpoint version `101.45.00` or later.
 > This feature only works when the enforcement level is set to `real-time`.

 #### Scan archives (on-demand antivirus scans only)